 This is handy for a couple of reasons.
 You can upload files from your mobile phone by simply attaching them to an email address without requiring any specific app.
 If you are working with a group, everyone can upload content to a common space without knowing the login credentials.
 You can even send remote print commands via email.

 Surprisingly Dropbox, the most popular file storage and sync service on the web, doesn’t offer native support for email based file uploads yet.
-Fortunately, they do offer an API and that has lead to the creation of a host of third-party services – like SendToDropbox.com and AirDropper.com – that kind of fill this important gap.
+You can however use the free IFTTT service to upload files to your Dropbox by Email.

 The trick is simple.

 Step 1.
 Setup a Gmail account that will become your Dropbox email address.
 Gmail lets you attach files up to 25 MB in size but if you need to upload even bigger files, use Hotmail.